On "Pax Americana", a speech delivered at Western University, 2 March 2026

 The term “Pax Americana” refers to an American-led peace — the notion of relative global stability maintained by U.S. dominance after World War II, through its military, economic, and cultural power.
 As Canadians, we have been incredible beneficiaries of this.

-We’ve also ceded huge tracts of our cultural sovereignty in order to maintain that benefit.
+We’ve also ceded huge tracts of our sovereignty in order to maintain that benefit.

-It’s become fashionable in the last few years for Canadian elites to kick the shit out of Canada.
-We have become our own favourite punchline – in our conception, we are cultureless, free of “good” history, a perpetual younger sibling to a country we resent, but are also obsessed with.
+It has become fashionable in the last few years for Canadian elites to kick the shit out of Canada.
+We have become our own favourite punchline – in this conception, we are cultureless, devoid of “good” history, a perpetual younger sibling to a country we resent, but are also obsessed with.

-Of course, there was no response to my back alley artwork, and despite a weekend spent worrying, it seems the cops had better things to do than arrest me.
+Of course, there was no response to my back alley artwork, and despite a weekend spent jumping at every siren, it seems the cops had better things to do than arrest me.

 The series caught widespread notice after I posted a sign entitled “The Hot Dog Stand” on the Spadina bridge in downtown Toronto.